Last Updated on April 18, 2023 by Admin

 The AR technology can offer users geographical information via GPS and cameras, providing relevant information as the user walks around the worksite.
 Schedules, operational data, and drawings are all readily available, allowing users to make choices on the fly while on the job.

-AR can affect how stakeholders see specific activities, but it also can change how professionals perform their professions, possibly saving a lot of time, energy, and money.
+AR can affect how stakeholders see specific activities, but it can also change how professionals perform their professions, possibly saving time, energy, and money.

 - Top 27 Emerging Trends In Construction Technology To Watch In 2022